 What are the Tax Benefits of a Trust?

 Neither discretionary or unit trusts incur taxes.
 Rather, the beneficiaries are taxed on the income and profit that they obtain from the trust.
-However, in circumstances where the trust generates income that extends beyond what is required to be allocated to beneficiaries, the trustee will be taxed at a rate of 45%.
+However, the trust may generate income that extends beyond what is required to be allocated to beneficiaries.
+If this occurs, the trustee will be taxed at a rate of 45%.

-It is important to note that this article is not tax advice, and it is always necessary to consult with an accountant or tax lawyer in order to obtain tax advice relevant to your business.
+It is important to note that this article is not tax advice.
+It is always necessary to consult with an accountant or tax lawyer in order to obtain tax advice relevant to your business.
 Nevertheless, here are some tax benefits of discretionary, and unit trusts:

 Tax Benefits of Discretionary Trusts